felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 repressed emotions on the topic.
 I hope you see Vim in a new light, and maybe learned a new trick or two.

-The only think I ask of you next time you boot your favorite editor is:
+The only thing I ask of you next time you boot your favorite editor is:

 **Why is it your favorite editor?**